maxmekiska/arguing_predictors/README.md

 pip install mkdocs==1.2.1
 ```

-Second, cd into the docs directory and execute:
+Second, cd into the documentation directory and execute:

 ```shell
 mkdocs serve